frank-n-01/ZeroOneFlow/README.md

     - HTML

 ## Style
-- You can customize the flow style and save it.
+- You can customize the style of flow and save it.
 - If you turn the "dice" button ON (filled), a random style will be generated every time you play the flow.